Chinese Herbal Medicine: Everything You Need To Know

 Respiratory Conditions

 Chinese herbs are beneficial in treating respiratory conditions, such as asthma, bronchitis, and the common cold.
-Herbs like astragalus and licorice are used to strengthen the immune system and support respiratory health.
+Herbs like astragalus and licorice strengthen the immune system and support respiratory health.
 These herbs help to alleviate symptoms, reduce inflammation, and promote healing.

 Scientific Validation